Heraklion Gortyn Ancient Site

 Book an unforgettable Tour in Heraklion or get there with your own car rental.

-Much of the town was destructed during the earthquake of 796 AD and when the Arabs invaded Gortyn in 828 AD.
-This important archaeological site can be reached following the National Road to the southwest of Heraklion which leads to Phaestos and Matala.
+This important archaeological site can be reached following the National Road southwest of Heraklion in the direction of Phaistos and Matala.
 It is just 1 km from the village of Agioi Deka.

 Map